act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

 ## Assumptions

-If any of the following is true, this rule can file while the [1.4.4 Resize text][sc144] and [1.4.10 Reflow][sc1410] can still be satisfied:
+If any of the following is false, this rule can fail while Success Criteria [1.4.4 Resize text][sc144] and [1.4.10 Reflow][sc1410] can still be satisfied:

 - The [page][] has [visible][] [content][].
 - There is no other [mechanism](https://www.w3.org/TR/WCAG21/#dfn-mechanism) available to resize the text content.